microsoft/ignite-learning-paths/afun/afun95/README.md

 You should see the response we created: `The file test.txt was created`.
 Now open the destination folder in OneDrive and open that `test.txt` file...

 Voila!
-Of course you can do more complex workflow with Azure Logic App, to learn more visit [the Azure Logic Apps documentation](https://docs.microsoft.com/en-us/azure/logic-apps/).
+Of course you can do more complex workflow with Azure Logic App, to learn more visit [the Azure Logic Apps documentation](https://docs.microsoft.com/en-us/azure/logic-apps/?WT.mc_id=msignitethetour2019-github-afun95).

 ### Demo 2 - JavaScript Function Demo

 In this demo we will show how easy it is to create a new JavaScript Azure Function.
 We will do it from the Portal.

+#### How to Create a Function App

 Navigate to the Azure Portal (portal.azure.com), and click the "+" sign on the top left corner, select **Function App**.